What: easy coastal hiking on the GR 34 and GR 223.

 Why we went

 Between 2002 and 2006 we took five walking trips in Britain, so for variety we decided to try a hike in France.
-There is an extensive network of walking paths in the country and there was a lot to choose from.
+There is an extensive network of walking paths in the country so there was a lot to choose from.
 Since we enjoy coastal walking, we focused on researching routes along the shoreline.
 It quickly became apparent that a fine option would the walking the so-called Rose Coast in northern Brittany.
-There is a well-established walking route, the GR 34, along that coastline and we were able to find a reasonable amount of published information about the route.
+There is a well-established walking route, the GR 34, along that coastline and we were able to find a reasonable amount of published information about the walk.

 We did not carry a camera and regretfully have no photos.